mjcowley/TAIPAN-FluxCal/README.md

 * Compute the sensitivity curve for that star and smooth it
 * Compute the mean sensitity curve and its variance

-This code is a modified version of the OsDES flux calibration code, written by Chris Lidman of the AAO.
+This code is a modified version of the OsDES flux calibration code, written by Chris Lidman of the [AAO](https://www.aao.gov.au/) .